Age-of-Information with Information Source Diversity in an Energy Harvesting System: Introduction

 \section{Introduction}

 Internet of things (IoT) systems are increasingly being exploited for a variety of applications that encompass every aspect of our lives \cite{javed2018internet}.
 In many of these applications freshness of the monitored information can play an important role for the system performance.
 Age of information (AoI) is a key performance indicator in mission-critical and time-sensitive applications, including smart transportation, healthcare, remote surgery, robotics cooperation, public safety, industrial process automation, to count a few.
 AoI quantifies the freshness of knowledge about the status of the system being monitored \cite{kaul2012real}, \cite{kaul2011minimizing}.
-For instance, in autonomous driving, timely collection of traffic information and other indicators by sensors mounted on a vehicle is essential for the safety of all road users.
-Another important example is factory automation, where the real-time control of production parameters also requires timely delivery of status updates \cite{zhang2015mission}.
+For instance, in autonomous driving, timely collection of traffic information and vehicle-generated data is essential for the safety of all road users.
+Another important example is factory automation, where real-time control of production also requires timely delivery of status updates \cite{zhang2015mission}.

-One limitation in providing a prompt delivery of status updates is the energy supply of the sensor.
+One limitation against frequent updates is the energy supply of the sensor.
 Since sensing devices are typically wireless, and often placed in remote areas, it would be impractical to power them through cables.
-If the device is powered only through batteries, it would be difficult to provide autonomic and timely operation, with significant downtime that hinders the provision of reliable and up-to-date information.
-In these situations, broad autonomy for reliable IoT systems would be possible by energy harvesting technologies combined with rechargeable batteries.
+If the device is powered only through batteries, a significant downtime would hinder the provision of reliable and up-to-date information.
+In these situations, broad autonomy for reliable IoT systems can be obtained through energy harvesting (EH) combined with rechargeable batteries.
 This, however, would further require a smart sensing and communication strategy \cite{gunduz2014designing}.
-Indeed, the integration of energy harvesters is a ``green'' solution that reduces the maintenance cost of IoT and increases the energy self-sustainability, but comes at a price of not guaranteeing uninterrupted operation of the device, since energy-harvesting sources are erratic in their power supply.
-Therefore, sensing and communication by the device should be sparingly used, essentially requiring an operation policy that judiciously tells the device when to transmit.
+Indeed, the integration of energy harvesters reduces the maintenance cost of IoT and increases the energy self-sustainability, but comes at a price of not guaranteeing uninterrupted operation of the device.